- Home

 About the fellowship

-The Letty Katts Fellowship supports the research and documenting of Queensland’s music history.
+The biennial Letty Katts Fellowship supports the research and documenting of Queensland’s music history.
 It gives a musician, composer, scholar or researcher the opportunity to study, experiment and explore new thinking in their art or area of study, leading to the creation of new knowledge or work inspired by Queensland’s music history.
 It commemorates Queensland songwriter and musician Violet Mellick (stage name Letty Katts).

-The recipient receives a stipend of $5,000, along with a personal workspace within the Neil Roberts Research Lounge for a period of six months, giving premium access to the extensive collections and expert library staff and advice.
+The recipient receives a stipend of $5,000, along with a personal workspace within the Neil Roberts Research Lounge for a period of 12 months, giving premium access to the extensive collections and expert library staff and advice.

 Generously supported through the Queensland Library Foundation endowed fund established by the late Dr Stanton Mellick OAM ED and his daughter, the late Professor Jill Mellick.